Haridwar district: Places of pilgrimage

-Har ki Pauri: One of the holiest spots on earth for the Hindus, this ancient bathing ghat (Steps) is of prime importance.
+Har ki Pauri: Is a holiest spots on earth for the Hindus, this ancient bathing ghat (Steps) is of prime importance.
 A majority of the present ghats were largely developed in the 1800s.

 Sati Kund: It is the well-known mythological Sati immolation heritage situated in Kankhal.

-Daksheswara Mahadev Temple: The ancient temple of Daksha Mahadev, also known as Daksheswara Mahadev Temple, is situated in the south of Kankhal town and is a tribute to the legends of Sati's self-immolated and king Daksha's death and later life with a goat's head.
+Daksheswara Mahadev Temple: The ancient temple of Daksha, is situated in the south of Kankhal town and is a tribute to the legends of Sati's self-immolated and king Daksha's death and later life with a goat's head.

 Maya Devi Temple: This temple of the Adhisthatri deity of Haridwar is considered one of the Siddhapeethas and is said to be the place where the heart and navel of Goddess Sati had fallen.
 It is one of the few ancient temples still standing in Haridwar, along with Narayani Shila Temple and Bhairav Temple.

 Sapt Rishi Ashram and Sapt Rishi Sarovar, where the Ganges split herself into seven currents so that seven great sages on its bank would not be disturbed by the flow.

 Bhimgoda Tank: This tank, where Bhima is said to have drawn water from the rocks by thrusting his knee into the ground, is situated at a distance of about 1 km from Har-ki-Pauri.

-Chandi Devi Temple: The present temple, commemorating the ancient Chandi legend, was constructed in 1929 CE by the Dogra King of Kashmir, Suchat Singh; it can also be reached through a ropeway.
+Chandi Devi Temple: The present temple, commemorating the ancient Chandi legend, was constructed in 1929 CE by the Dogra king of Kashmir, Suchat Singh; it can also be reached through a ropeway.

-Mansa Devi Temple: The temple dedicated to Mansa Devi, a form of Shakti draws many pilgrims.
-There are two ways to reach the temple – trekking or it can also be reached through a ropeway.
+Mansa Devi Temple: The temple dedicated to Manasa devi, a form of Shakti draws many pilgrims.

-Piran Kaliyar Sharif: This famous 'Dargah' (Shrine) of Hazrat Alauddin Sabir Kaliyari, a 13th-century Sufi Saint of Chishti Order, was built by Ibrahim Lodhi, a Delhi Sultanate ruler.
-Also known as Sarkar Sabir Pak, it is located in Kaliyar village, 7 km from Roorkee, and is a living example of religious harmony in India; it is visited by devotees from all over the world, during the annual 'Urs' festival, which is celebrated from 1st day (of sighting the new moon) to 16th day of Rabee-ul-awwal month of Islamic calendar.
+Piran Kaliyar Sharif: This famous 'Dargah' (Shrine) of Hazrat Alauddin Sabir Kaliyari was built by Ibrahim Lodhi, a Delhi Sultanate ruler.
+Also known as Sarkar Sabir Pak, it is located in Kaliyar village, 7 km from Roorkee.
+It is visited by devotees from all over the world, during the annual 'Urs' festival, which is celebrated from 1st day (of sighting the new moon) to 16th day of Rabee-ul-awwal month of Islamic calendar.

-Rama Mandir: This Rama temple is under construction at Bhupatwala and would be the biggest in size in India.

 Shantikunj: Shantikunj is headquarters of spiritual and social organisation All World Gayatri Pariwar (AWGP).
-Founder of the organisation, Pt.
-Shriram Sharma Acharya, was a great saint, spiritual leader and freedom fightor.
-He spent last twenty years of his life here, writing literature and directing activities of the organisation.
-Shantikunj is considered as a place of pilgrimage by millions of devotees of this global organisation.